Skip to content

 Spreadsheets don't give project managers the right overview or projects and resources.
 So don't use these tools for your laboratory management

-5. Keep Everyone in the Loop
+5. Keeps Everyone in the Loop

 When changes happen, It can be difficult to keep everyone in the loop.
 Not only is there info you need to relay to your lab mates, stakeholders and bosses may need to see what’s going on as well.
 There’s always the chance for mix ups when you have to send dozens of separate sheets to multiple people.
 And using Excel for lab data management means more misunderstandings can arise when everyone is unsure of which file is the up to date version.